 Debt doesn’t provide you with any peace of mind.
-You’re always looking for letters and missed calls, late fees, interest demands and more.
-You also have to prioritise your debt over other payments if you dig yourself a hole.
-The best way to treat yourself is with saving your money and paying for what you want without relying on credit.
+You’re always looking for letters and missed calls, late fees, interest demands, and more.
+You also have to prioritize your debt over other payments if you dig yourself a hole.
+The best way to treat yourself is by saving your money and paying for what you want without relying on credit.
 Don’t get yourself into debt for something nice.

 When it comes down to it, credit works very well when the balances are paid off every month, but it doesn’t work as a long-term solution.
 Debt happens to all of us but it’s always a better idea to avoid it where you can.
 Debts such as student loans and mortgages are often preferred to credit card debt, but you can find yourself refusing the credit card offers and feel good about it.
 If your credit cards are not managed properly, you will find that you are chased by creditors and that can be very stressful.
 It may look like a great credit card offer, but it’s not the best offer you could get!